ZcashFoundation/zcash_script/README.md

   verification.

 The simplified API now mostly require files that are truly required for script verification.
-These are unlikely to change so this crate no longers need to keep the zcashd source in sync, unless there was some bug fix in script verification.
+These are unlikely to change so this crate no longer needs to keep the zcashd source in sync, unless there was some bug fix in script verification.

 If updating zcashd source is required, you will need to manually update the